 Taiwan’s Growing E-Bike Export to EU Triggers Questions on Local Content Rules

-TAIPEI, Taiwan – Last week’s Taipei Cycle made abundantly clear that there’s a turnaround taking place in Taiwan.
+TAIPEI, Taiwan – Taipei Cycle 2019 which took place last March, made abundantly clear that there’s a turnaround taking place in Taiwan.
 The island’s industry is turning to e-bikes and their export to the EU.
 It’s prompted by the anti-dumping duties now in place for e-bikes exported from China to Europe.
 It blocks many of the Chinese e-bike exporters and with that offers opportunities for Taiwan makers.
 But it also raises questions on the rules set by the EU on origin and local content.

 Bike Europe received questions from several sources on the European Union rules of origin and the related local content.
 These questions reflect the anxiety of Taiwan based assemblers for violating European regulations, which can lead to heavy fines.
 Also importers in Europe could be harmed by the illegal export of e-bikes from Taiwan to Europe.
 Such importers could be retroactively forced to pay the dumping duties when Customs officials in one of the EU member states judges that regulations are infringed.
 So here’s an overview of the relevant EU regulations; not only for in Taiwan assembled e-bikes that are exported to Europe, but also for the ones made in Cambodia, Vietnam and Bangladesh.